Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 Can I rent a furnished apartment in Berlin as a foreigner?

-Yes – and Berlin is one of the easiest German cities to do so.
-Many furnished apartment landlords on FARAWAYHOME specifically cater to international tenants and accept international documentation instead of German-standard requirements like the SCHUFA credit report.
-You will need a valid passport, proof of income (employment contract, payslips, or bank statements), and in some cases an employer guarantee or advance rent payment.
+Yes, and Berlin is one of the easiest German cities to do so.
+Many landlords on FARAWAYHOME specifically cater to international tenants and accept international documentation instead of German-standard requirements like SCHUFA.
 EU citizens face no additional restrictions; non-EU nationals will need a valid visa or residence permit.

 How much does a furnished apartment in Berlin cost per month?

-On FARAWAYHOME, furnished apartments in Berlin start at approximately €1,150 per month for a studio in districts like Wedding or Neukölln.
+Furnished apartments on FARAWAYHOME start at approximately €1,150 per month for a studio in districts like Wedding or Neukölln.
 Central one-bedroom apartments in Mitte or Charlottenburg typically range from €1,500 to €2,100.
 Two-bedroom flats range from €1,500 to €2,500.
-All prices are all-inclusive – electricity, heating, water, internet, and TV licence are covered.
+All prices are all-inclusive.
 For luxury properties, prices start at around €3,000.

 Do I need a SCHUFA credit report to rent a furnished apartment?

-In most cases, no. The SCHUFA is Germany’s standard credit report, but since most newcomers do not have one, the majority of professional landlords on FARAWAYHOME accept alternatives: an international credit reference, proof of income from your employer, prepayment of several months’ rent, or a corporate guarantee.
-This is one of the main advantages of furnished over unfurnished rentals for people new to Germany.
+In most cases, no. The majority of professional landlords on FARAWAYHOME accept alternatives: an international credit reference, proof of income from your employer, prepayment of several months’ rent, or a corporate guarantee.

 Can I register my address (Anmeldung) at a furnished apartment?

 Yes.
-Address registration (Anmeldung) is mandatory within 14 days of moving into any apartment in Germany.
-For furnished apartments, your landlord provides a Wohnungsgeberbestätigung – the official landlord confirmation form you need to register at the Bürgeramt.
-All professional providers on FARAWAYHOME supply this document as standard.
-The Anmeldung is your gateway to a German bank account, tax ID, health insurance, and employment – it is the single most important administrative step after arriving in Berlin.
+Address registration is mandatory within 14 days of moving in.
+Your landlord provides a Wohnungsgeberbestätigung, the official form you need to register at the Bürgeramt.
+All professional providers on FARAWAYHOME supply this as standard.

 What is included in the rent of a furnished apartment?

-At FARAWAYHOME, every listing shows an all-inclusive monthly price.
-This covers: all furniture and household appliances, bed linens and towels, electricity and heating, water (hot and cold), high-speed internet (Wi-Fi), and TV licence (Rundfunkbeitrag).
+At FARAWAYHOME, every listing shows an all-inclusive monthly price covering: all furniture and household appliances, bed linens and towels, electricity and heating, water, high-speed internet (Wi-Fi), and TV licence (Rundfunkbeitrag).
 You do not need to sign separate contracts for any utility.
-Some premium listings may additionally include regular cleaning or a welcome package – check the individual listing details.

 How long can I rent a furnished apartment in Berlin?

-Minimum stays on FARAWAYHOME typically range from one to three months, depending on the listing.
+Minimum stays typically range from one to three months.
 Maximum stays of up to 24 months are common, with some landlords open to extensions.
-If you need a stay shorter than one month, our serviced apartments in Berlin offer more flexible terms.
-For indefinite stays, a furnished apartment with a rolling lease is often possible – discuss directly with the landlord.
+For stays shorter than one month, our serviced apartments in Berlin offer more flexible terms.

 What documents do I need to rent a furnished apartment in Berlin as a foreigner?

-Typically: a valid passport or ID, proof of income (employment contract, recent payslips, or for the self-employed, tax returns), and ideally a SCHUFA report.
-Since most international tenants lack SCHUFA, alternatives are widely accepted – an international credit reference, an employer guarantee, a corporate guarantee, or upfront rent payment.
-For visiting academics, a host institution confirmation with proof of funding is usually accepted.
-For a full breakdown, see our documents section above.
+Typically: a valid passport or ID, proof of income (employment contract, recent payslips, or tax returns for the self-employed), and ideally a SCHUFA report.
+Since most international tenants lack SCHUFA, alternatives are widely accepted: an international credit reference, an employer guarantee, a corporate guarantee, or upfront rent payment.

 Can I rent a furnished apartment in Berlin with a pet?

 Many furnished apartments on FARAWAYHOME are pet-friendly.
-Use the “Cats allowed” or “Dogs allowed” filter on our search page to find suitable listings.
-Keep in mind that some landlords may require a small additional deposit for pets.
-If you have a specific breed or a larger dog, it is best to contact the landlord directly before booking.
-The availability of pet-friendly furnished flats varies by district – you will generally find more options in family-oriented areas like Prenzlauer Berg, Charlottenburg, and Zehlendorf.
+Use the “Cats allowed” or “Dogs allowed” filter on our search page.
+If you have a specific breed or a larger dog, contact the landlord directly before booking.

 Is it hard to find a furnished apartment in Berlin?

-Berlin’s rental market is competitive, but the furnished segment is significantly easier to navigate than the unfurnished market.
-While unfurnished apartment viewings can attract dozens of applicants, furnished apartments on FARAWAYHOME are listed with clear pricing, verified availability, and direct contact with landlords – no mass viewings, no bidding wars.
-The key is to start early (ideally 4–6 weeks before your move-in date), be flexible on your exact move-in date, and have your documents ready.
+The furnished segment is significantly easier to navigate than the unfurnished market.
+Start early (ideally 4–6 weeks before your move-in date), be flexible on your exact move-in date, and have your documents ready.

 What is the difference between a furnished apartment and a serviced apartment?

 Both are fully furnished and move-in ready.
-The difference lies in the service level: a furnished apartment gives you a self-contained home with all bills included.
-A serviced apartment adds hotel-style services on top – regular cleaning, linen changes, a reception or concierge, and sometimes a fitness area or communal spaces.
-Serviced apartments are ideal for shorter stays (two weeks to six months) and tenants who want a hassle-free, hotel-like experience with the space of an apartment.
-They are typically priced 20–40% higher than comparable furnished apartments.
+A furnished apartment gives you a self-contained home with all bills included.
+A serviced apartment adds hotel-style services on top: regular cleaning, linen changes, a reception or concierge.
+Serviced apartments are typically priced 20–40% higher.

-For unfurnished apartments, the average cold rent (Kaltmiete) in Berlin sits at approximately €13–16 per square metre as of early 2026, varying significantly by district.
-For furnished apartments, expect approximately €25–37 per square metre all-inclusive, reflecting the furniture, equipment, and all utilities being covered.
-The gap narrows considerably once you factor in the true total cost of unfurnished living (furniture, kitchen, deposits, separate utility contracts).
-On FARAWAYHOME, furnished studios start at around €1,150 per month, with premium and luxury apartments ranging significantly higher.
+For unfurnished apartments, the average cold rent (Kaltmiete) sits at approximately €13–16 per square metre, varying significantly by district.
+For furnished apartments, expect approximately €25–37 per square metre all-inclusive.
+On FARAWAYHOME, furnished studios start at around €1,150 per month.

 Can I rent a furnished apartment in Berlin for one month?

 Yes, many listings on FARAWAYHOME offer a minimum stay of one month.
-One-month rentals are popular with business travellers, professionals between apartments, and visitors exploring Berlin before committing to a longer stay.
 For stays under one month, serviced apartments are usually the better option.

 How do I avoid rental scams in Berlin?

-Rental scams are a real problem in Berlin – especially on classified platforms and social media groups.
-Warning signs include: requests to transfer money before viewing or signing a lease, prices significantly below market rates, landlords who claim to be abroad and cannot show the property, and listings with stolen photos.
-On FARAWAYHOME, every listing is verified before publication: we check landlord identity, property documentation, and listing accuracy.
-You will never be asked to pay before having a signed rental agreement, and you deal with identified, professional providers.
+Warning signs include requests to transfer money before viewing or signing a lease, prices significantly below market rates, and landlords who claim to be abroad and cannot show the property.
+On FARAWAYHOME, every listing is verified before publication.
+You will never be asked to pay before having a signed rental agreement.

 Can I rent a furnished apartment in Berlin long-term?